 - Connect your objectives to one another in longer units that allow you to explore skills and strategies in depth.

-- After your lesson ends, reflect on the evidence of student learning and whether or not the objective needs revisiting.
+- After your lesson ends, reflect on the evidence of children’s learning and whether or not the objective needs revisiting.
 If it does need revisiting, ask yourself if the whole group needs it or just a small group.

 Lesson Planning Template